Dan Coats

-Daniel Ray Coats (born May 16, 1943) is an American politician, attorney, and diplomat.
-From 2017 to 2019, he served as the Director of National Intelligence in the Trump administration.
-A member of the Republican Party, he served as a United States Senator from Indiana from 1989 to 1999 and again from 2011 to 2017.
-He was the United States Ambassador to Germany from 2001 to 2005, and a member of the United States House of Representatives from 1981 to 1989.
-Coats served on the United States Senate Select Committee on Intelligence while in the U.S. Senate.
+Daniel Ray Coats (born May 16, 1943) is an American politician, attorney, and diplomat from the state of Indiana.
+A Republican, Coats has served in the United States House of Representatives, in the United States Senate, as United States Ambassador to Germany, and as Director of National Intelligence.

 Born in Jackson, Michigan, Coats graduated from Wheaton College in Illinois and the Indiana University School of Law – Indianapolis.
 He served in the U.S. Army from 1966 to 1968.
 Coats represented Indiana's 4th congressional district in the United States House of Representatives from 1981 to 1989.
 He was appointed to fill the Senate seat vacated by Dan Quayle following Quayle's election as Vice President of the United States.
 Coats won the 1990 special election to serve the remainder of Quayle's unexpired term, as well as the 1992 election for a full six-year term.
 He did not seek reelection in 1998 and was succeeded by Democrat Evan Bayh.

 After retiring from the Senate, Coats served as U.S. ambassador to Germany from 2001 to 2005 and then worked as a lobbyist in Washington, D.C.
 He was reelected to the Senate by a large margin in 2010, succeeding Bayh, who announced his own retirement shortly after Coats declared his candidacy.
 Coats declined to run for reelection in 2016 and was succeeded by Todd Young.
 He was nominated as Director of National Intelligence in January 2017, succeeding James R. Clapper.
 His term in office commenced on March 16, 2017, and ended on August 15, 2019.

 Early life and education

 Coats was born in Jackson, Michigan, the son of Vera (Nora) Elisabeth (née Swanlund) and Edward Raymond Coats.
 His father was of English and German descent, and his maternal grandparents emigrated from Sweden.
-Coats attended local public schools, and graduated from Jackson High School in 1961.
-He then studied at Wheaton College in Wheaton, Illinois, where he earned a Bachelor of Arts degree in political science in 1965.
-At Wheaton, he was an active student athlete on the soccer team.
-Following his military service, Coats enrolled at the Indiana University School of Law – Indianapolis (now Indiana University Robert H. McKinney School of Law).
-Serving as associate editor of the Indiana Law Review, Coats completed his Juris Doctor in 1972.
+Coats attended local public schools, graduating from Jackson High School in 1961.
+He then earned a Bachelor of Arts degree in political science from Wheaton College in Wheaton, Illinois.
+Coats received a Juris Doctor from Indiana University Robert H. McKinney School of Law in 1971.

 Career

 Coats served in the United States Army Corps of Engineers from 1966 to 1968.
 He also served as assistant vice president of a Fort Wayne life insurance company.

-Political staffer in Washington (1976–1980)

-From 1976 to 1980, Coats worked for then-Congressman Dan Quayle, a Republican from Indiana's 4th congressional district, as Quayle's district representative.
+In the 1970s, Coats worked as a staffer for then-U.S. Rep. Dan Quayle, a Republican.